JaneliaSciComp/JaneliaDataStandards/Definitions.md

 A collection of groups and arrays, connected in a tree-like structure.

 ### "image"
 A set of numbers intended to be displayed on a screen.
-An image is usually represented as an array or array-like data structure, but can also be represented as the set of solutions for a discrete function over a finite domain.
-Ancillary data structures may be required to display an image or to interpret an image, but these are not part of the image itself.
+Ancillary data structures may be required to display or interpret an image (such as a lookup table), but these are not part of the image itself.
+An image is often, but not necessarily, acquired by a sensor situated within an optical system.
+Images can be represented in compact forms, for example as a compressed sequence of bytes or as a discrete function over a finite domain, but these are not canonical uses of the word “image”, and the word “image” by itself should refer only to arrays and array-like data structures.

 ### "interpolation"
 A process that, given an image, produces new samples at points in the domain not on the discrete image grid.